intel/light-model-transformer/tests/model_zoo/README.md

 Make sure to set your FROZEN_DIR argument to modified model path instead of non modified model path.<br />
 After doing so launch inference using the last code block in this [tutorial](https://github.com/IntelAI/models/blob/master/benchmarks/language_modeling/tensorflow/bert_base/README.md)

 ## Inference way 2 (No modification)
-If you don't want to modify the code in intel ai model zoo, use the script in this directory which will launch run_classifier after loading the model.
+If you don't want to modify the code in Model Zoo for Intel® Architecture, use the script in this directory which will launch run_classifier after loading the model.
 ```
 export PYTHONPATH=$PYTHONPATH:$<repo_root>/model_zoo/models/language_modeling/tensorflow/bert_large/inference
 FROZEN_DIR=<path_to_modified_frozen_graph>